PDOK/wmts-kvp-to-restful/README.md

 -t=./path/to/template/WMTSCapabilities.template.xml
 ```

-An example of this tempalte can be found in the example dir.
+An example of this template can be found in the example dir.

 ## docker